SalesforceCommerceCloud/b2c-crm-sync/README.md

 1 OR (2 AND 3) OR (2 AND 4 AND 5) OR (4 AND 5 AND 6)
 ```

-#### Create and Configure Your B2C Instance
+#### Configure Your B2C Instance

 1. Open the appLauncher, and search for 'CRM' in the quick-find.
 Verify that the **B2C CRM Sync** application is visible.

 2. Select the **B2C CRM Sync** application and open it.
 Verify that the B2C Instances, B2C CustomerLists, B2C Sites, Accounts, and Contacts tabs are visible from within the application.

-3. Click on the B2C Instances Tab, and from the record-listing page click the 'New' button to create a new B2C Instance.
+3. Click on the B2C Instances Tab, and verify that a record exists in the record listing.

-4. Enter a name for your B2C instance (whatever you want), check Is Active, select the appropriate Instance Type.

-5. Populate the API URL with the host name of your B2C Instance.
+4. Select the pre-configured B2C instance.
+A record should already exist that is mapped to the B2C Commerce environment defined in your .env file.

-6. Select the drop-down arrow next to the 'Printable View' quick action  in the top right of the B2C Instance record detail view and select 'Configure Instance Integration'.
+5. Select the drop-down arrow next to the 'Printable View' quick action  in the top right of the B2C Instance record detail view and select 'Configure Instance Integration'.

 > This assigns a Named Credential to the B2C Instance.
 This Named Credential will be used to access the B2C Commerce environment's REST APIs.

-7. Select the named credential ending with 'B2C: Client Credentials' and click 'Next'.
+6. Select the named credential ending with 'B2C: Client Credentials' and click 'Next'.
 Verify that the named credential was successfully associated with the B2C Instance record.

-8. Select the drop-down arrow next to the 'Printable View' quick action  in the top right of the B2C Instance record detail view and select 'Seed CustomerLists and Sites'.
+7. Select the drop-down arrow next to the 'Printable View' quick action  in the top right of the B2C Instance record detail view and select 'Seed CustomerLists and Sites'.

 > This will retrieve the configured list of B2C CustomerLists and Sites from the B2C Instance.
 These records will be seeded in the b2c-crm-sync application, and will drive integration with B2C Commerce.

-9. Select the drop-down arrow next to the 'Printable View' quick action  in the top right of the B2C Instance record detail view and select 'Activate B2C CustomerLists'.
+8. Select the drop-down arrow next to the 'Printable View' quick action  in the top right of the B2C Instance record detail view and select 'Activate B2C CustomerLists'.

 > All integration can be managed via the Active and Permission Flags on the B2C Commerce Instance, CustomerList, and Site records.
 Use these settings to control which sites and CustomerLists support integration with B2C Commerce.